domoritz/arrow-tools/Readme.md

 ## Usage

 ```
-USAGE:
-    json2arrow [OPTIONS] <JSON> [ARROW]
+Usage: json2arrow [OPTIONS] <JSON> [ARROW]

-ARGS:
+Arguments:
   <JSON>   Input JSON file
-    <ARROW>    Output file, stdout if not present
+  [ARROW]  Output file, stdout if not present

-OPTIONS:
-    -h, --help
-            Print help information
+Options:
+  -s, --schema-file <SCHEMA_FILE>
+          File with Arrow schema in JSON format
   -m, --max-read-records <MAX_READ_RECORDS>
           The number of records to infer the schema from.
 All rows if not present.
-Setting
-            max-read-records to zero will stop schema inference and all columns will be string typed
+Setting max-read-records to zero will stop schema inference and all columns will be string typed
+  -p, --print-schema
+          Print the schema to stderr
   -n, --dry
           Only print the schema

-    -p, --print-schema
-            Print the schema to stderr

-    -s, --schema-file <SCHEMA_FILE>
-            File with Arrow schema in JSON format
+  -h, --help
+          Print help information
   -V, --version
           Print version information
 ```

 The --schema-file option uses the same file format as --dry and --print-schema.